Payment of Vehicle & Car Tax

 There are different rates for motorcycles, light and heavy goods vehicles, lorries and buses.
 Full lists of the various rates are available from the DVLA .

-If you are disabled, you may be able to claim a free tax disc for a vehicle registered in your name.
+If you are disabled, you may be exempt from paying car tax on your vehicle.

 Car Tax Exemptions

 The following categories are exempt from vehicle tax, although in many cases they fall into a different category of taxation:

 Confusingly, even if your vehicle is exempt from Vehicle Tax, you should still register to pay tax.
 The exempt status means that you pay 0% car tax.